microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

   </ItemGroup>
 ```

-### Task 4 - Perform the migration - A Preview NuGet package
+### Task 4 - Perform the migration - A Preview NuGet package for Microsoft.Toolkit.Wpf.UI.Controls

 1. Let's try to build it in order to 'discover' what we have to do to complete the migration.
 Use the **Build** menu and **Build solution**.